You can use categories and tags to organize content and help visitors find content that interests them. Categories and tags are available in:

 Link to categories and tags

-You can link to a collection filtered by tag or category from your site navigation, text, images, and buttons.
-To learn more, visit Adding a navigation link for a category or tag.
+You can link to a collection filtered by category or tag from text, images, buttons, and your site navigation.
+To learn more, visit Adding links to categories or tags.

 Some page types display links to filtered content automatically: